jiversen/papers2/README.md

 print dir(pub)
 ```

-Better documentation for the API is forthcomming.
+Better documentation for the API is forthcoming.

 ## Command Line